DouweHorsthuis/Case-study-Cyclistic-a-bike-share-company/README.md

--   They can focus on how after using it once and experiencing how easy it is, that using it for picking up groceries, going to a friend, or in short using it in daily life for short distances would make life more eco friendly, easier, healthier and cheaper.
+-   They can focus on how after using it once and experiencing how easy it is, that using it for picking up groceries, going to a friend, or in short using it in daily life for short distances would make life more eco-friendly, easier, healthier and cheaper.

 # disclaimer

-The data is missing for september 2020, since the excel file is corrupt.
+The data is missing for September 2020, since the excel file is corrupt.
-There is unfortunatly no way to deal with that, since it’s an corruption before the data was uploaded.
+There is unfortunately no way to deal with that, since it’s an corruption before the data was uploaded.

 # For the code [click here](https://github.com/DouweHorsthuis/Case-study-Cyclistic-a-bike-share-company/blob/main/code.R)